bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SolarTransmittance_2SSWq0qUqHuO00025QrE$V/Documentation.md

-Transmittance at normal incidence (solar).
-Defines the fraction of solar radiation that passes through per unit area, perpendicular to the surface.
+The ratio of incident solar radiation that directly passes through a system (also named τe).
+Note the following equation Asol + Rsol + Tsol = 1